AadiSubramanya/cryptonite_TP2_aadisubramanya/picoCTF/Web Exp/Cookies.md

 - step 2

 ```
-Brute forced from big values all the way down untll i found that 25 was the max cookie that was giving any valid results.
+Brute forced from big values all the way down untll i found that 25 was the max cookie value that was giving any valid results.

 Again brute forced from 25 to 0 untill at 18 I got the desired flag
 ```